Beyond the Classroom: Careers in Special Education for M.Ed. Graduates

 1. Special Education Administrator - Work within school districts or educational agencies to oversee special education programs, manage budgets, and ensure compliance with federal and state regulations.
 Administrators play a key role in developing policies, advocating for resources, and supporting teachers and staff to improve student outcomes.

 3. Special Education Consultant - Partner with schools, organizations, or private clients to provide guidance on best practices in special education.
-Consultants offer expertise on individualized education plans (IEPs), curriculum adaptations, and instructional strategies, helping educators and administrators support diverse learners effectively.
+Consultants offer expertise on individualized education plans (IEPs), curriculum adaptations, and instructional strategies, helping educators and administrators support learners effectively.

 4. Research Specialist in Special Education - Conduct research that advances understanding of special education explores new teaching methods and assesses the effectiveness of programs and policies.
 Researchers contribute to evidence-based practices that shape the future of special education and improve support for students with disabilities.